Stormiebox/Cosmic-Overhaul/README.md

 ## Key Features

+- **Allied Relations Enhancer**: Strengthen your alliances in Avorion by doubling relation changes between players and allied factions, creating a more immersive and dynamic faction interaction experience.
+- **Dynamic Reputation Decay**: Introduces a realistic reputation decay mechanic in Avorion, where faction relations gradually diminish over time if neglected, encouraging players to actively engage and maintain their connections.
+With a scalable decay rate that increases after prolonged inactivity, this feature ensures that every choice has lasting consequences in the game's universe.
+- **Dynamic Station Shuttles**: Introduces significant enhancements to shuttle mechanics, increasing the base shuttle volume from 25 to 50 and allowing upgrades up to 500.
+With dynamic upgrade costs based on factory production and size.
 - **Dynamic Stock Management**: Stations consume goods based on activity level, station type, and good-specific consumption rates, leading to more realistic trade and profit generation.
 - **Equipment Dock Upgrade**: Increases the amount and variety of subsystems, turrets, and fighters available in equipment docks, balancing rarity probabilities.
 - **Expanded Galaxy Map Hotkeys**: Added a hotkey in the galaxy map for faster navigation, including the ability to quickly switch between ships.
 Press [T]-Key to switch to the first selected ship.